cruffenach/CRToast/README.md

 # CWStatusBarNotification

-`CWStatusBarNotification` is a library that allows you to easily create text-based notifications that appear on the status bar.
+`CWStatusBarNotification` is a library that allows you to easily create notifications that appear on the status bar.

 ![demo](screenshots/demo.gif)

 ## Requirements

 `CWStatusBarNotification` uses ARC and requires iOS 7.0+.
 Works for iPhone and iPad.

 ## Installation

 ### CocoaPods

-`pod 'CWStatusBarNotification', '~> 2.1.0'`
+`pod 'CWStatusBarNotification', '~> 3.0'`

 ### Manual